11.1 AS Level BETA

 • Antiparticle: A fundamental particle that has the same rest mass as its corresponding particle but opposite charge (and other opposite quantum numbers).

-• Unified Atomic Mass Unit ($u$): A standard unit of mass defined as exactly $\frac{1}{12}$ of the mass of an isolated neutral atom of carbon-12 ($^{12}_{6}\text{C}$).
+• Unified Atomic Mass Unit (uu): A standard unit of mass defined as exactly 112\frac{1}{12} of the mass of an isolated neutral atom of carbon-12 (612C^{12}_{6}\text{C}).

-• Neutrino ($\nu$): A fundamental particle with zero charge and negligible rest mass that is emitted during $\beta^+$ decay.
+• Neutrino (ν\nu): A fundamental particle with zero charge and negligible rest mass that is emitted during β+\beta^+ decay.

-• Antineutrino ($\bar{\nu}$): The antiparticle of the neutrino, emitted during $\beta^-$ decay.
+• Antineutrino (νˉ\bar{\nu}): The antiparticle of the neutrino, emitted during β\beta^- decay.

 Content

-3.1 The $\alpha$-particle Scattering Experiment (Geiger-Marsden)
+3.1 The α\alpha-particle Scattering Experiment (Geiger-Marsden)

-In 1909, Ernest Rutherford directed Hans Geiger and Ernest Marsden to fire high-energy $\alpha$-particles at a very thin gold foil (only a few hundred atoms thick) in a vacuum.
+In 1909, Ernest Rutherford directed Hans Geiger and Ernest Marsden to fire high-energy α\alpha-particles at a very thin gold foil (only a few hundred atoms thick) in a vacuum.

 Experimental Setup Requirements:

-• Vacuum: Necessary because $\alpha$-particles have a very short range in air (a few cm) and would be stopped by collisions with air molecules.
+• Vacuum: Necessary because α\alpha-particles have a very short range in air (a few cm) and would be stopped by collisions with air molecules.

-• Thin Gold Foil: Gold is highly malleable, allowing for a foil thin enough that $\alpha$-particles generally only undergo a single collision.
+• Thin Gold Foil: Gold is highly malleable, allowing for a foil thin enough that α\alpha-particles generally only undergo a single collision.

-• Movable Detector: A zinc sulfide screen that emits a flash of light (scintillation) when struck by an $\alpha$-particle, viewed through a microscope.
+• Movable Detector: A zinc sulfide screen that emits a flash of light (scintillation) when struck by an α\alpha-particle, viewed through a microscope.

 Observations and Inferences (The "Evidence-Conclusion" Link):

-1. Observation: The vast majority (approx. 99.9%) of $\alpha$-particles passed straight through the foil with zero or negligible deflection.
+1. Observation: The vast majority (approx. 99.9%) of α\alpha-particles passed straight through the foil with zero or negligible deflection.

 • Inference: The atom consists mostly of empty space.

-2. Observation: A small number of $\alpha$-particles were deflected through small angles.
+2. Observation: A small number of α\alpha-particles were deflected through small angles.

-• Inference: There is a concentration of positive charge within the atom that exerts an electrostatic repulsive force on the positive $\alpha$-particles.
+• Inference: There is a concentration of positive charge within the atom that exerts an electrostatic repulsive force on the positive α\alpha-particles.

-3. Observation: A very small fraction (about 1 in 8000) were deflected through very large angles ($> 90^{\circ}$), with some reflecting almost directly back ($180^{\circ}$).
+3. Observation: A very small fraction (about 1 in 8000) were deflected through very large angles (>90> 90^{\circ}), with some reflecting almost directly back (180180^{\circ}).

 • Inference: The nucleus is extremely small (dense) and contains most of the mass of the atom.
-The "backscattering" occurs when an $\alpha$-particle makes a head-on approach to the nucleus.
+The "backscattering" occurs when an α\alpha-particle makes a head-on approach to the nucleus.

 3.2 The Nuclear Atom Model